Xiyue-Wang/RetCCL/README.md

 # RetCCL (This paper is under review)
 ####

-### A better and stronger pre-trained model was built for various histopathological image applications This model outperforms ImageNet pre-trained features by a large margin.
+### A better and stronger pre-trained model was built for various histopathological image applications.
+This model outperforms ImageNet pre-trained features by a large margin.
 We release our best model and invite researchers to test it on your computational pathology tasks.

 #### Hardware